wushilin/axum-csrf/README.md

 /// Test accessing /admin/endpoint1 with post, it will require CSRF validation.
 ```

+Note the exposing of `/api/get_csrf_token` API uri can be customized based on your need.

 ## client side
 Client has to submit request with `x-csrf-token` header value to be able to submit successfully.